mawinkler/playground-one/docs/index.md

 Ultra fast and slim playground in the clouds designed for educational and demoing purposes.

+!!! danger "Under construction!"

+    Hello dear Playground One fan.
+Nice that you found the documentation.
+    This is currently under construction!
+    The contents are therefore to be enjoyed with caution and can still change at any time.

 ## Latest News

 !!! ***Playground integrated with Vision One*** !!!